Textiles, Apparel, Footwear and Travel Goods

 The Canadian General Standards Board - CGSB certification and qualification program lists cover the following textile-related products and services--carpets and underlay, construction materials, medical products and protective clothing.
 The Underwriters Laboratories of Canada - ULC tests textiles and fibrous materials.
 The Bureau de Normalisation du Québec - BNQ verifies the conformity of products, processes, services and persons and develops certification programs for textile products.

 In most cases, products meeting U.S. standards will meet Canadian standards with little or no modification.
-The Standards Council of Canada - SCC maintains an on-line searchable database (known as RegWatch) of all standards incorporated into Canadian federal regulations.
-The On-Site Technical Library offers Canada’s most comprehensive standards collection, which can be accessed by the public.
+The Technical Document Center offers Canada’s most comprehensive standards collection, which can be accessed by the public.
 Please note that technical regulations and standards may differ among provinces.

 NAFTA allows U.S. exporters to get "one-stop shopping" product approval for both the United States and Canada by submitting their product to only one organization in order to get product certification for both countries.
 This eliminates the time and expense of obtaining separate certifications for each market.
 Numerous U.S. testing and certification organizations have received accreditation from the SCC.
 A complete list of these organizations is available on the website of the SCC website.
 Provincial regulations, however, do not fall under the NAFTA accreditation framework.
 U.S. companies faced with difficulties in obtaining provincial approvals should consult with the U.S. and Foreign Commercial Service to determine the nature of the problem.